 WHS Physical Education Elective

 This course is designed to involve student participation in team sport activities.
-Students will be able to perform in various sports such as: ultimate frisbee, street hockey, flag football, soccer, basketball, volleyball, speedball, lacrosse, and softball.
-Students will learn the rules for these games and the fundamentals that make up each team sport.
+Students can perform in various sports such as: ultimate frisbee, street hockey, flag football, soccer, basketball, volleyball, speedball, lacrosse, and softball.
+Students will learn the rules for these games and the fundamentals of each team sport.
 Each student will learn sportsmanship, communication, and the ability to work well with others.
 Team Sports will also include fitness as a part of the class.
 This will include mile runs, fitness exercises, and a variety of cardiovascular exercises.
 Each class will begin with a series of these exercises.